chrisstubbs93/HS100-WIN-CONTROL/README.md

 4. If you click the x (close) in the top right of the program, it will minimise to the tray.
 You can mouse over the tray icons to see their name, and click them to toggle the state.
 Right clicking any icon will open the menu again.

-5. I recommend you tick the “start in system tray” box and add a shortcut to the program in your startup folder.
+5. I recommend you tick the “start in system tray” box and "Start with Windows".